AI Overviews: How to Appear in AI-Generated Search Results

 The Five AI Overview Ranking Factors

-1. Entity authority — the primary factor
+1. Entity authority, the primary factor

 2. Topical depth and cluster structure

-AI Overviews favours brands with comprehensive coverage of their topic area — not a single article on a subject, but a cluster of interlinked articles that collectively establish mastery.
-A business with one article on web design and a business with thirty interlinked articles covering every dimension of web design (cost, process, best practices, platform comparison, UX principles, performance) will be treated very differently by Google's citation selection.
-The latter signals genuine expertise; the former signals a passing mention.
+AI Overviews favours brands with comprehensive coverage of a topic area, not one article, but a cluster of interlinked articles that collectively demonstrate mastery.
+A business with thirty interlinked articles on web design will be treated very differently to one with a single passing mention.
+The internal links between articles are what signal that expertise to Google.

 3. Structured data and schema markup